Holy Family to hold in-person classes with virtual option; masks required for students

 “If they go home, we don’t want to leave them without instruction,” said Chief Administrator Phillip Bormann.

-Holy Family officials today released details of their preliminary plans to provide in-person, virtual or hybrid instruction during the COVID-19 pandemic.
+Holy Family officials on Wednesday released details of their preliminary plans to provide in-person, virtual or hybrid instruction during the COVID-19 pandemic.
 The plans include a requirement that all faculty, staff and students wear face coverings while at school.

 Schools in the system are expected to start the year with a hybrid educational model when students return to school on Aug.
 24, Bormann said.